degory/ghul-examples/README.md

 - clone this repository to your development machine
 - open the project folder in Visual Studio Code
 - either:
-  - click the `Reopen in Container` button, when it pops up in the bottom right of the window, OR
+  - click the `Reopen in Container` button, when it pops up in the bottom right of the window
+- or
   - press `Ctrl` + `Shift` + `P` and then select `Dev Containers: Reopen in Container`

 ### open in VSCode locally